zero-24/plg_system_httpheader/README.md

 ## Beyond this repo

 This plugin has been included in the Joomla Core ([joomla/joomla-cms#18301](https://github.com/joomla/joomla-cms/pull/18301)) and will be part of the upcomming 4.0 Release.
-Please note that the core the plugin has been renamed to plg_system_plg_system_httpheaders (extra `s`) and extended by the new com_csp component for to core distribution.
+Please note that the core the plugin has been renamed to plg_system_httpheaders (extra `s`) and extended by the new com_csp component for to core distribution.

 ## Special Thanks